bmorath/Latex-Code-for-Thesis-Writing/README.md

   - Setting up a vertical table (Sideways table.tex)
   - Creating a multipage (Multipage.tex)

+ The coding was used for writing a master's thesis, but may be used for any other type of thesis (bachelor thesis, essay etc.) as well.

  All code sequences were complied with Texmaker 5.0.4 (http://www.xm1math.net/texmaker/) as of the year 2020 and can be used freely.